 They also choose the correct alternatives in instructions on using a smartphone.

 In a speaking exercise, the student describes problems they usually have with smartphones.
 Then, they talk about the smartphone features they use and also, give instructions on how to use these features.

-In this B2 lesson, the student will learn and practice talking about future…
+In this lesson, the student will learn and practice using vocabulary related to QR codes…